 There are two ways to recycle glass, metals, plastics and paper in Strongsville: Set your recyclables at the curb for pickup, or drop off items at collection bins.

 Place your recyclable items in a BLUE BAG at the curb on your regular trash collection day.
-Glass, plastics and metals can be co-mingled in the same bag.
+Glass, plastics, cartons and metals can be co-mingled in the same bag.
+Please place papers in blue bags to keep them dry.

 Glass jars and bottles (brown, green and clear)